Skip to product information

 About This Research Service

-The research process:
+The research process

 Library staff will search for the Minnesota naturalization records of one individual.
 If researchers are unable to find any documents in the specified county–or if they only find limited records for the subject in that county–they will expand the scope of the search to greater Minnesota.

-Researchers use various search systems and indexes to confirm and expand upon information provided at the time of the request.
+Staff researchers use various search systems and indexes to confirm and expand upon information provided at the time of the request.
 In some instances subjects may have naturalized in other states or in the Federal system.
 If such information is found we will send that to you along with detailed research notes.

 Please note: Descriptive research notes are a part of the service whenever full records are not found.
 They are designed to help recreate searches and/or find records outside MN State Archives collections.
 The notes reflect the genuine process of the researcher(s) and except for correction of errors they cannot be altered after creation.

-Official, certified copies:
+Official, certified copies

-More information about Naturalization records:
+More information about Naturalization records

 MNHS holds naturalization records from all 87 Minnesota District (County) Courts and the Minnesota Supreme Court.
 For most counties, these records date from the 1850s through the 1940s.
 The usual process had two parts: a Declaration of Intent (First Papers) and a Petition for Naturalization (Final Papers).
+An online index of these records can be found on the Iron Range Research Center's website

 Most people filed their naturalization paperwork in their county of residence, but if you know or suspect that the immigrant would have traveled elsewhere to file, please provide that information in the Order Comments box.